gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Error in Protection {#eprotect}

-A new Error Type is defined for Crypto Chunk, it's used for any error related to the Protection mechanism describede in this document and has a structure that allows detailed information to be added as extra causes.
+A new Error Type is defined for Crypto Chunk, it's used for any error related to the Protection mechanism described in this document and has a structure that allows detailed information to be added as extra causes.